eubieald/eubieald/README.md

 - 👋 Hi, I’m @eubieald
 - 👀 I’m interested in working as a full-stack developer in the near future.
-- 🌱 I’m currently learning Javascript, Firebase, and React.
+- 🌱 I’m currently learning Javascript, Webpack, Firebase, and React.

 - 📫 How to reach me: eubiealuad@gmail.com